-7. How are Health Supplements distinct from fortified food products
+7. How are Health Supplements distinct from fortified food products?

-Fortified foods in terms of their physical form are more similar to normal foods than to Health Supplements.
-Fortified foods include, for example, milk (Vitamin A and/or D), edible oil (Vitamin A and/or D), wheat flour (Iron, folic acid, Vitamin B12), malted beverages, juices (vitamin C), etc. The addition of some vitamins and minerals to foods may be mandatory in the context of national nutritional goals.
+Fortified foods are more similar to normal foods than to Health Supplements.
+Fortified foods include, for example, milk (added Vitamin A and/or D), edible oil (added Vitamin A and/or D), wheat flour (added Iron, folic acid, Vitamin B12), malted beverages, juices (added vitamin C), etc. The addition of some vitamins and minerals to foods may be mandatory in the context of national nutritional goals (iodine in salt).